Stable moduli spaces of hermitian forms: The weight theorem for -spaces (by Y. Harpaz)

 is an equivalence of spaces. \end{acorollary} \begin{proof} By Remark~\ref{rem:l-theory-ordinary} we can apply Proposition~\ref{prop:l-theory} unconditionally when \(\A\) is ordinary.
 In the commutative diagram of \(\Einf\)-groups

-whose rows are bifibre sequences the right most vertical map is then an equivalence by Proposition~\ref{prop:comp-L} and the left vertical map is an equivalence by the weighted theorem of the heart for \(\K\)-theory (see Remark 8.1.4).
+whose rows are bifibre sequences the right most vertical map is then an equivalence by Proposition~\ref{prop:comp-L} and the left vertical map is an equivalence by the weight theorem for \(\K\)-theory (see Remark \ref{rem:fontes}).
 It then follows that the middle vertical map is an equivalence, as desired. \end{proof}

 [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}